juanluispaz/ts-sql-query/README.md

 See [Select using a dynamic filter](#select-using-a-dynamic-filter) for more information.

 A dynamic condition allows you to create a condition which definition is provided in runtime.
-For create a dynamic condition you must call the method `dynamicConditionFor` from the connection; this method receives a map where the key is the name with which is going to be referred the field and the value is the correspondind value source to be used in the query.
+To create a dynamic condition, you must call the method `dynamicConditionFor` from the connection; this method receives a map where the key is the name with which is going to be referred the field, and the value is the corresponding value source to be used in the query.
 The `dynamicConditionFor` method returns an object that contains the method `withValues` that receives the dynamic criteria and returns a boolean value source that you can use in any place where a boolean can be used in the query (like the where).

 ```ts
 const dynamicCondition = connection.dynamicConditionFor(selectFields).withValues(filter)
 ```

-The utility type `DynamicCondition` and `TypeSafeDynamicCondition` (when the extended types are used with type safe connections) from `ts-sql-query/dynamicCondition` allows you to create a type definition for the dynamic criteria.
-These object receives a map with the name for the field and as value the name of the type.
+The utility type `DynamicCondition` and `TypeSafeDynamicCondition` (when the extended types are used with type-safe connections) from `ts-sql-query/dynamicCondition` allows you to create a type definition for the dynamic criteria.
+This object receives a map with the name for the field and as value the name of the type.

 For the filter definition: